michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0113.md

 ### Definition
 - adj: not necessarily inaudible but not heard
 ### Family
-heard: heardest, heardly, unheard+;hear: hearable, heard, hearer, hearing, hears, overhear, rehear;hearable: hearably, unhearable;hearer: hearers;hearing: hearings, rehearing, unhearing;overhear: overheard, overhearing, overhears;rehear: reheard;rehearing: rehearings;unhearing: unhearingly
+- heard: heardest, heardly, unheard+
+- hear: hearable, heard, hearer, hearing, hears, overhear, rehear
+- hearable: hearably, unhearable
+- hearer: hearers
+- hearing: hearings, rehearing, unhearing
+- overhear: overheard, overhearing, overhears
+- rehear: reheard
+- rehearing: rehearings
+- unhearing: unhearingly
 ### Examples
 - Such appointments are not unheard of in American history.
 - The Gospel introduced St. Joseph, confronted by God with something unheard of, that the child she was carrying was the work of the Holy Spirit.